BV-BRC/BV-BRC-Docs/docroot/tutorial/docking/docking.md

 6. We encourage you take your time reviewing the features of the protein viewer.

 ### Interpreting the Report Values
 Jumping back to the report tab.
-Below the top ligand table in the "Per-ligand Details" there is one subtable for each successful protein ligand combination.
+Below the top ligand table in the "Per-ligand Details" there is one table for each successful protein ligand combination.
 The values in the table are interpreted the same way in both the top ligand table and the sub ligand tables.
 It can be difficult to compare the different complexes and protein confirmation but here is a rough guide.

 * **Vinardo**: An empirical score function that evaluate the binding pose with terms from Gaussian steric attractions, quadratic steric repulsions, Lennard-Jones potentials, electrostatic interactions, hydrophobic interactions, non-hydrophobic interactions, and non-directional hydrogen bonds.
 A lower Vinardo score indicates a better chance of ligand binding.